 WWPSA offers a low cost model while still providing a superior development program.
 In general, here is the cost breakdown of a typical team:

-Uniform costs are not included in the above.
+Uniform costs, Tournament fees, ref fees and winter leagues are not included in the above.

 13. What are my team responsibilities as a parent?
 Are there opportunities to get more involved?

 Team parents are responsible for transportation, and for offering positive encouragement on the sidelines.
 Parents are not involved in soccer-related decision making.
 For parents who want to get more involved with the team, there are opportunities to do so.
 The primary volunteer role is that of team administrator; however, other roles are also available to assist the team administrator as needed.
 Some examples are as follows:

 - Team registrar: handles the carding package and registration